Coronavirus: U.S. Death Toll Now At 14; New Cases In Maryland, Colorado, Pennsylvania

 In addition to the 11 people who have died at EvergreenHealth, two people have died elsewhere in Washington state and one person in California has died.

-Cases of coronavirus have now been reported in 22 states.
+Two cases have been reported in Nevada, and one of those cases is a Reno man who is linked to the Grand Princess cruise ship — the vessel that's been prevented from docking along the California coast after a former passenger died from COVID-19.
+The Nevada man's "condition is stable and he is self-isolating at home," according to the Washoe County Health District, which includes Reno.

+The other Nevada case is in Clark County.
+Both of the Nevada cases involve men who are in their 50s.

 Pennsylvania Gov. Tom Wolf reported two confirmed coronavirus cases Friday morning, while officials in Maryland announced three cases, and Colorado confirmed two Thursday night.

-There are now 233 coronavirus cases in the U.S., according to a tracking tool created by the Johns Hopkins Whiting School of Engineering.
+Overall, there are now more than 240 coronavirus cases in the U.S., according to a tracking tool created by the Johns Hopkins Whiting School of Engineering.
 That figure includes more than 40 people who were repatriated from outbreak sites in China and Japan.

 Worldwide, the number of coronavirus cases has surpassed 100,000, including more than 80,000 in China.